Pottinger Plano designed for high-speed shallow cultivations

 According to Pottinger, the symmetrical arrangement of the 37 rigid tines, spaced 162mm apart and across six rows, helps prevent crabbing on heavy ground and slopes.

-With 600mm of under-frame clearance, it should be able to handle big volumes of trash and cover crop residue without bunging up.
+With 600mm of under-frame clearance, it should be able to handle plenty of trash and cover crop residue without bunging up.

 Tines are protected by a sprung break-back mechanism rated to 200kg, and their rigid mounting apparently minimises sideways movement to keep each one working its own path at the desired depth.

-On the ends, buyers can spec 200mm-wide Durastar Plus duck foot shares for shallow but full-width work, or 50mm-wide Durastar chisel points for deeper loosening and intensive mixing of soil and crop residue.
+On the tips, buyers can spec 200mm-wide Durastar Plus duck foot shares for shallow but full-width work, or 50mm-wide Durastar chisel points for deeper loosening and intensive mixing of soil and crop residue.

 Other options include a leading knife roller to process cover crops and stubbles, Pottinger’s Tegosem seeder, and a range of rear rollers, presses and harrows.

-The company also offers Traction Control – a hydraulic weight transfer system which shifts up to 1.1t onto the tractor’s rear axle to improve traction and fuel economy, adjustable according to working depth.
+The company also offers its “traction control” kit.
+This hydraulic weight transfer system shifts up to 1.1t onto the tractor’s rear axle to improve traction and fuel economy, adjustable according to working depth.

 Aerosem updates